The Irishman: De-aging De Niro was a waste of money

-Martin Scorsese's new gangster epic, streaming on Netflix now, is reported to have cost around $159 million.
-A large part of that is the extensive digital effects applied to the actor's faces to make them appear decades younger.
+Martin Scorsese's new gangster epic, streaming on Netflix now, reportedly cost around $159 million.
+A large part of that went to extensive digital effects applied to the actor's faces to make them appear decades younger.

 And it doesn't really work.